-Esso is targeting hauliers with the launch of an HGV fuel card, and identifying almost a fifth of the 175 MFG and Asda sites that switched to its brand last year as truck-friendly.
+Esso is launching a major push to capture more business from road hauliers by launching an HGV fuel card and stating that almost a fifth of the 175 MFG and Asda sites that switched to its brand last year are truck-friendly.

-Some 30 of the MFG and Asda forecourts now sporting the Esso colours have been described by the oil giant as HGV-friendly, because they have 4m high canopies, fast pumps, truck lanes and a big enough egress suitable for all HGVs.
+Some 30 of the MFG and Asda forecourts now sporting Esso colours have been described by the company as HGV-friendly, because they have features such as 4m high canopies, fast pumps, truck lanes and a big enough egress for all HGVs.

 While it says that its new Esso Card Truck can be used at all of its 1,468 branded sites, it has updated its fuel station finder map on its website to enable hauliers to find locations with dedicated HGV facilities.